OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## what have i been doing?
 It's been ages since the previous blog post (six months / 7 years or so in dog years), so a lot of things.
 Most of which are described in hundreds of commits.

 The performance of both our AST and BC interpreters is much, much better: something like 100% (yeah!) for the AST and 70% for the BC.
+Both interpreters have been worked on extensively and even undertook major reworks, a lot of which are explained by this blog post's subject: we now do garbage collection using MMTk, instead of relying on reference counting.

 I could show them here but I'd rather hold off on addressing them for now, since there's potentially very interesting results for my own research I'd like to expand on in the future (and/or check if I'm messing something up somewhere before drawing conclusions).
 But at this present moment, AST and BC performance are very similar.

-Both interpreters have been worked on extensively and even undertook major reworks, which are explained by this blog post's subject: we now do garbage collection using MMTk, instead of relying on reference counting.

-I can motivate this whole blog post by showing the performance we got from adopting tracing GC using MMTk, though!
+I can motivate this blog post by showing the performance we got from adopting tracing GC using MMTk, though!

 ![bde96ba315406117f87c3246310f6e990df557d4..8aa557da960c81b13750d1cdb3fb9e8928693bc2](/assets/mmtk/total_mmtk_perf.png)